BWibo/3dcitydb-mkdocs/docs/citydb-tool/import-citygml.md

     - When using multiple filters, all conditions must be satisfied for a feature to be imported.
     - Filters are applied to the top-level `<cityObjectMember>` elements in the input file.
 Matching features are imported, including all their subfeatures.
 Filtering subfeatures is not supported.
+    - [Configuration](cli.md#configuration-files) and [argument](cli.md#argument-files) files are an excellent way
+      to store complex filter expressions and easily reuse them.

 ### Applying XSL transformations